Book review: Happiness: Lessons From a New Science

 Layard’s is the most cogent and readable book on happiness on a national and global scale, and seeing as Layard is an economist rather than a psychologist, most of it is based on hard-core numbers and statistics.
 Layard’s main point is that happiness can be objectively quantified in individuals and in socities and can thus be used as a measure of success.
 I wish every political leader would read it – I think I’ll send our prime minister a copy :o)

-6 thoughts on “Book review: Happiness: Lessons From a New Science”
+6 responses to “Book review: Happiness: Lessons From a New Science”

 Leave a Reply